A Baron's Duties

 After the banquet ends you'll find yourself in your infant capital city, which stands on the site of the Stag Lord's old fortress.
 They sure got to building fast, eh?
 Kesten Garess will be there to greet you, answer some initial quests you may have, and finally take you on a tour of the place.
 If you ask him about what peculiar citizens are about, he'll inform you that Jhod and whatever emissary you chose are in the capital, as well as a blind elf named Desna.
 You'll have to introduce yourself, but first, allow Kesten to guide you about the city, such as it is, after which you'll enter your residence.

-This isn’t to say you should ignore this aspect of the game - you’ll need to balance kingdom management with proper adventuring.
-Not only is raising your kingdom stats (typically done through building or completing events) essential to maintaining your realm, but many quests will also be introduced via Event Cards on your kingdom map.
+This isn't to say you should ignore this aspect of the game - you'll need to balance kingdom management with proper adventuring.
+Not only is raising your kingdom stats (typically done through building or successfully resolving events) essential to maintaining your realm, but many quests will also be introduced via Event Cards on your kingdom map.
+You'll get first-hand experience of this sooner rather than later.

 While exploring, get in the habit of checking your kingdom map (click the castle icon on the bottom right of the screen while on the overworld map) every day for new event cards that may have popped up.
 Most events can be resolved while you're exploring, but some will require you to return to your capital city, and others may require you to invest some time into them, during which no other actions can be taken.
 You'll have to be savvy with managing your time, and explore during the down time between major kingdom events.